Solution · Health & Medical

 Lila

-Gets you found when patients search "Invisalign near me" or "Botox Manhattan"
+Gets you found on Google and named by AI when patients search "Invisalign near me" or "Botox Manhattan"

-Lila optimises your Google Business Profile around procedure-specific queries, builds authoritative local citations, and creates neighbourhood-targeted landing pages for your highest-demand treatments.
-When a patient searches "dermal fillers near me" or "dental implants [city]" on Google Maps, Lila makes sure your clinic appears in the top three, ahead of the chain practice or med-spa two blocks away.
+Lila optimizes your Google Business Profile around procedure-specific queries, builds authoritative local citations, and creates neighborhood-targeted landing pages for your highest-demand treatments.
+When a patient searches "dermal fillers near me" on Google Maps, or asks ChatGPT which clinic to trust for "dental implants [city]," Lila makes sure your clinic appears in the top three and gets named in the AI answer, ahead of the chain practice or med-spa two blocks away.
+Lila also keeps your name, address, and phone number consistent across 40+ directories, including Healthgrades and Zocdoc, refreshes photos and profile posts, and manages your review base, requesting reviews in HIPAA-aware, educational language after completed treatments and replying in your practice's voice.

 2. Cora portrait